 Gianluigi Guercia / AFP - Getty Images

-Former South African President Nelson Mandela laughs as he receives a kiss from one of his grandchildren on Aug.
-2, 2008 after giving his speech during the Mandela 90th birthday ANC celebration in Pretoria, South Africa.
+Former South African President Nelson Mandela laughs as he receives a kiss from one of his grandchildren on August 02, 2008 after giving his speech during the Mandela 90th birthday ANC celebration at Loftus stadium in Pretoria, South Africa.

 Within 24 hours of Nelson Mandela’s release from his 27 years in prison in 1990, I was on a plane bound for South Africa filled with confidence and apprehension.
 I needed the confidence to make my way through the legions of journalists now descending on Johannesburg in hopes of getting an interview with this man who by now had achieved iconic status, but I was apprehensive my confidence might not be enough.

 Since I first went to South Africa in 1985, I had kept in touch with Mandela’s representatives in the African National Congress in exile and hoped those connections would now help me get the most sought after interview at that time, in the world.

 My first stop was Soweto, one of the many townships in South Africa the oppressive white apartheid regime had confined blacks to.
 Here was the tiny three-room house that Nelson Mandela called home; although he had hardly lived there, especially after he went underground in early 1961, in his words, “to live as an outlaw in my own land.”

 Captured and arrested in 1962, Mandela was kept locked up and completely hidden from public view for almost three decades.
 He spent most of his prison time in the spartan, brutal isolation of Robben Island, where every day he could see, but not touch, his beloved country across the water.